sinclairnick/brail/packages/docs/docs/01-Introduction/01-intro.md

 By seperating email templating (_the "what"_) and email delivery (_the "how"_), we gain much more control and agency over the email stack.
 Moving templating into the world of React and NextJS we can leverage familiar tools like version control, theming, variables, reusable components and even tests.

-#### In a nutshell: Brail lets you author dynamic email templates in React which can be generated via an API.
+#### In a nutshell: Brail lets you author dynamic email templates in React and automatically expose an API endpoint come time to generate emails.

 Built on [NextJS](https://nextjs.org/), Brail includes many features: